B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 3. No party, witness, or others participating in these grievance procedures will be disciplined for making a false statement or for engaging in consensual sexual contact based solely on the determination whether prohibited conduct occurred.

-10. Remedies.
-If there is a determination that prohibited conduct under this section occurred, as appropriate, the Title IX Coordinator will consult with the Associate Vice President of Human Resources (or designee) and/or the Vice President of Student Development (or designee) to:
+18. Remedies.
+If there is a determination that prohibited conduct under this section occurred, as appropriate, the Title IX coordinator will consult with the Associate Vice President of Human Resources (or designee) and/or the Vice President of Student Development (or designee) to consider whether the College will provide remedies designed to restore or preserve a complainant’s equal access to the College’s education programs or activities.
+Remedies may include counseling, academic accommodations, academic support, or employment accommodations.
+Other remedies may include targeted or broad-based educational programming or training.
+The Title IX coordinator or other designated College employee will be responsible for effective implementation of remedies.